stargazer/django-icetea/README.md

 conventions need to be predefined.

-For example, although *HTTP* is an application protocol, it has been built mostly for interaction with Web browsers.
-When applied in more generic request-response schemes, there are cases where the protocol itself does not really indicate the correct way of doing things.
-For this reason, I mostly view *HTTP* as the transmission means for requests and responses.
-It is unaware of business logic, and therefore it lacks the means of mapping application specific semantice or errors to *HTTP Responses*.
+For example, although *HTTP* is an application protocol, it is mostly used for interaction with Web browsers.
+When applied in more generic request/response schemes, there are scenarios that the protocol itself does not indicate the correct behavior.
+For this reason, I mostly view *HTTP* as the means of transmission for requests and responses.
+It is unaware of business logic, and therefore it lacks the means of mapping application specific semantics or errors to *HTTP Responses*.

 A specific case in which the *HTTP* protocol doesn't really specify the behaviour, is the following:

 > Say we need to create a model instance; We issue a *POST* request to the
-> server API, and we expect a response which will indicate *if* the
+> API, and we expect a response which will indicate *if* the
 > resource has been created, and if yes, return the resource.
 > The server first needs to validate the data it has received.
 If the data
-> doesn't validate, then it needs to return a ``400 Bad Request``.
+> are invalid, the API should return a ``400 Bad Request`` response.
 If the data
-> validates, but upon creation the database fails, what do we do?
+> are valid, but upon creation the database fails, what do we do?
 Do we
 > return ``400 Bad Request``?
 No way.
 This will confuse the user and indicate
 > that the data provided were invalid.
 The request was validated successfully,
 > so this is not the case, Do we return a Successful response ``200 OK``,
 > and empty data?
 I choose for the latter.
+This indicates that the data were
+> indeed valid, but the resource failed to be created.

 In anycase developing an API is all about consistent and unambiguous communication between the client and the server.
 This has been one of my main goals with this project.
 If different applications require different semantics, *django-icetea*'s code can easily be modified to support them.

-Moreover, following the [Principle of the least astonishment](http://en.wikipedia.org/wiki/Principle_of_least_astonishment) which is what *Python* in general, and *Django* in particular *try* to do, I have tried to follow the general behavior that *Django* users are familiar with.
-An example of this is the ``validation`` method of ``django-icetea``.
+Moreover, following the [Principle of the least astonishment](http://en.wikipedia.org/wiki/Principle_of_least_astonishment) which is what *Python* in general, and *Django* in particular encourage, I have tried to follow the general behavior that *Django* users are familiar with.
+An example of this is the ``validation`` method of the ``ModelHandler`` class (in the ``handlers`` module).
 It cleans the data, creates model instances (without committing them to the database) and validates them using the model's ``full-clean`` method.
 Once this is done, we are certain that we are dealing with perfectly valid model